 Running and chasing games give children a chance to burn calories and expend energy.
 That’s particularly true of this game, which also gives them a chance to develop their problem-solving and cooperation skills.
-It’s a more challenging game of tag because children have to run while “attached” to someone else, but children love the challenge!
+It’s a more difficult version of traditional tag because children have to run while “attached” to someone else, but children love a challenge!

 What You Need:

 - A group of kids

 - Encourage every pair but one link arms.

 - Of the two without arms linked, one is “It” and the other is the person “It” is going to chase.

 - Yell out "Go" and watch as the pairs start to run!

 - The child whom “It” is chasing tries to hook onto one of the linked pairs.